metacodey/mc-custom-notification/README.md

 1. Show incoming call notification Event to answer Event to reject
 2. Notification of an ongoing call Call end event Microphone on event Call mute event
-3. Notification message with a reply event, a read event, and a hide event
+3. Notification message With InBox like Whatsapp with a reply event, a read event, and a hide event
+4. Notification message with a reply event, a read event, and a hide event
-4. Regular notification with notification click event
+5. Regular notification with notification click event
-5. Cancel all notifications
+6. Cancel all notifications
-6. Cancel a specific notification
+7. Cancel a specific notification
-7. Get all notifications
+8. Get all notifications
-8. Sending notifications using Firebase.
+9. Sending notifications using Firebase.
-9. All notices contain the title of the notice, the image of the notice, the body of the notice, the payload of the notice, the hands of the notice, and the tag of the notice
+10. All notices contain the title of the notice, the image of the notice, the body of the notice, the payload of the notice, the hands of the notice, and the tag of the notice
-10. You can use Firebase to receive notifications in the foreground and background without Firebase notifications appearing
+11. You can use Firebase to receive notifications in the foreground and background without Firebase notifications appearing
-11. When you click on the notification, if the application is closed, it opens it, and if it is running in the background, it opens it as well.
+12. When you click on the notification, if the application is closed, it opens it, and if it is running in the background, it opens it as well.

 ## Installation

 ```sh
 flutter pub add mc_custom_notification
 ```

-## Example
+## Usage

 ## Initializing Library

 start with Initializing mc_custom_notification

 ```dart
 import 'package:mc_custom_notification/mc_custom_notification.dart';